wilwhitlarkgl/gl-srtl-challenge/cloud-backup-and-recovery-policy.md

  * As the name suggests, manual snapshot creation has to be initiated.
 They are stored in an S3 bucket that we provide, and standard S3 charges apply.
  * Manual snapshots must be initiated every 15 minutes to provide a more recent recovery point than the automated snapshots.
  * Manual snapshots are retained for 90 days.
- * To protect us against accidental backup deletion or longer AWS region outages the S3 bucket must be mirrored to a secondary bucket using S3 object replication.
+ * To protect against accidental backup deletion or longer AWS region outages the S3 bucket must be mirrored to a secondary bucket using S3 object replication.
+	 * This secondary bucket will be in the same region as other backup resources, including the "Offsite" read replica, in order to minimize disaster recovery turnaround time.

 ## Compute Resources (EKS)
-* Compute resources
+Compute resources are managed via the AWS Elastic Kubernetes Service (EKS).
+These resources include the application itself ("Graylog") as well as the monitoring cluster ("Prometheus").
+The Kubernetes pods are deployed onto AWS Fargate instances.

 ### Application (Graylog)

 ### Monitoring (Prometheus)

 ## Settings Database (MongoDB)

 # Ownership
 This file and the policies contained herein are owned and maintained by the Cloud Services team.
 You can reach out to @wilwhitlarkgl if you have questions.